2004 American League Championship Series: Game 1

 Game 1 pitted the Red Sox's star pitcher Curt Schilling against Yankees ace Mike Mussina.
 Schilling entered the game with a 6–1 postseason career record, but the expected pitchers' duel quickly became a one-sided exhibition.
 Schilling had sustained a torn tendon sheath in his right ankle during Game 1 of the American League Division Series against the Angels, and proved to be ineffective.
 In the first, Gary Sheffield doubled with two outs before Hideki Matsui drove him in with a double, then Matsui scored on Bernie Williams's single.
 In the third, the Yankees loaded the bases with no outs on two singles and a walk before Matsui cleared them with a double.
 After moving to third on a groundout, Matsui scored on Jorge Posada's sacrifice fly.
 In the sixth, Kenny Lofton hit a leadoff home run off of knuckleballer Tim Wakefield.
 Sheffield doubled with two outs before scoring on a single by Matsui, giving him an ALCS record-tying five RBIs in the game.

 Mussina, meanwhile, retired the game's first 19 Red Sox batters.
 Mark Bellhorn ended Mussina's bid for a perfect game with a one-out double in the seventh.
 After David Ortiz singled with two outs, Kevin Millar's double to left scored two runs.
 Millar moved to third on a passed ball before scoring on Trot Nixon's single.
-Tanyon Sturtze relieved Mussina and allowed a home run to Jason Varitek that made it 8–5 Yankees.
+Tanyon Sturtze relieved Mussina and akllowed a home run to Jason Varitek that made it 8–5 Yankees.
 Next inning, Tom Gordon allowed singles to Bill Mueller and Manny Ramirez before Ortiz's two-out triple cut the Yankees lead to 8–7.
 The Yankees called upon closer Mariano Rivera, who induced a pop out by Kevin Millar to end the inning.
 In the bottom half, Alex Rodriguez and Sheffield singled off of Mike Timlin before Williams' two-run double made it 10–7 Yankees.
 The Sox hit two singles in the top of the ninth inning off of Rivera, but the game ended when Bill Mueller grounded into a double play.